Forms of Metal Clay: Lump, Powder, Slip, Syringe, and Paper Type Clay

 Tip: Use a higher shrinkage silver clay for the backing sheet to create a domed effect.

 - Create a bezel for stones that can't be fired in place with a strip of PMC Sheet or Art Clay Silver Paper.
 See "Recommended Links," below, for the link to order a reprint of Jennifer Kahn's "Metal Clay Bezel" article in the May 2005 issue of Lapidary Journal (now Jewelry Artist magazine).
-Better yet, order the book PMC Technic which includes an entire chapter that Jen wrote about her metal clay bezel technique.
+Better yet, order the book which includes an entire chapter that Jen wrote about her groundbreaking metal clay bezel technique.
+PMC Technic

 - Create fine silver origami by cutting and folding PMC Sheet or Art Clay Silver Paper.